 I’m talking giant blow-up leeks and those daffodil hat arrangements 😉 Naff nationalism….?
 Bring it on!

-5. Call out anti-Welsh prejudice
+5. Support Welsh speakers by calling out anti-Welsh prejudice

 A more serious point: Welsh speakers and their culture are still the subject of derision and denigration.